scottrlarson/profession/content/updates/update-deceptive-design-recent-computers-laptops.md

 Very recently, OEM (Original Equipment Manufacturers of consumer desktops and laptops, like Dell, HP and Sony, etc.) have been introducing new features into the Basic Input/Output System (the system that controls all the hardware in a computer).

 These features are put in under the guise of protecting the consumer, but in practice they are unnecessary and over-complicating the setup and experience, reducing ownership power and ownership privacy.
-As a technology service provider, these changes are making harder to provide services to you.
+As a technology service provider, these changes are making it harder to provide services to you.

 I have decided that it's no longer a good business decision to have to conform to the limitations these changes place on my services.